 A dark theme can be selected from the Display Options.

-App Finder understands search queries according to the following rules:
+App Finder evaluates search queries according to the following rules:

 file